UNIST-LOFT/SimAPR/README_detailed.md

 # python3 search-<tool>-<algorithm>.py <version> <seed>
 ```
 `<version>` is same as `<tool>.py`.
-Because `casino` and `genprog` algorithms are stochastic, and they contain randomness, you should provide seed to SimAPR.
+Because `casino` and `genprog` algorithms are stochastic, you should provide seed to SimAPR.
-Seed should be integer and smaller than 2^32-1 because of the requirements of NumPy.
+Seed should be integer and lower than 2^32-1 because of the restrictions of NumPy.
 Seeds used in our experiments are stored in `seeds.py`.

 For example, to run SimAPR with `TBar` and `Closure-62` with Casino algorithm and seed 123, run the following command: